-In 2018, the route will begin and end in the village of Santa Maria in Stelle, which is situated in the picturesque wine-and-olive-producing Valpantena valley, approximately nine kilometres from Verona's city centre.
+In 2018, the route began and ended in the village of Santa Maria in Stelle, which is situated in the picturesque wine-and-olive-producing Valpantena valley, approximately nine kilometres from Verona's city centre.

-The race will be a very hilly and scenic 18km multi-terrain run through vineyards, woods and olive groves.
+The race was a very hilly and scenic 18km multi-terrain run through vineyards, woods and olive groves.

 Map of the venue:

 No guarantee is made as to the accuracy or thoroughness of the information on this page.